I was visiting a new food blog with a mom cooking some amazing gourmet meals when the guilty thoughts started to flood in:

 Brene Brown explains the general research in this area:

 Shame is highly correlated with addiction, violence, aggression, depression, eating disorders and bullying.
 Researchers don’t find shame correlated with positive outcomes at all — there are no data to support that shame is a helpful compass for good behavior.
 In fact, shame is much more likely to be the cause of destructive and hurtful behaviors than it is to be the solution.

 Think about what happens when your thoughts start to color your self-worth.
 For the person dealing with weight, it might be something like “Why even try, I’m never going to be as thin as X” or “How could I eat that, I might as well finish it off…what a loser.”

 If someone is going through a difficult feeding stage, it might be “Feeding is never going to get better…maybe I’m just not good at it, ” or “Her kid eats that, I must be doing something wrong.”

 When we put ourselves down, the same way a bad boss or toxic person in our life does, it results in zero motivation to do better at the very thing we are challenged with.

 Self Compassion: the antidote

 But if we talk to ourselves like a good friend would, that changes everything.
-So in that moment my thoughts turn on me, I remind myself that I am certainly not the first parent to feel this way.
+So at that moment, my thoughts turn on me, I remind myself that I am certainly not the first parent to feel this way.
 I have come a long way when it comes to cooking and I still have a long way to go, but overall I’ve done pretty well.
-I remember the goals I have and make a plan for next steps.
+I remember the goals I have and make a plan for the next steps.
 That helps me feel hopeful and even a bit inspired.